 Netflix is the king of online streaming, using more global bandwidth than cat videos and piracy combined.

-According to Sandvine, at peak times it's using 31% of America's internet bandwidth, compared to just 4% for Bittorrent.
-It's becoming a big deal elsewhere too, accounting for more than 20% of Europe's downstream traffic.
+According to Sandvine, at peak times it's using 37% of America's peak-time internet bandwidth, compared to just 4% for Bittorrent.
+It's becoming a big deal elsewhere too, accounting for a huge amount of Europe's downstream traffic.

 How much does Netflix cost?